andreventuravale/never-di/README.md

 - **Singleton** (default and only scope)
   - Each token is resolved once per container.
-  - Factories run only on first resolution, then values are cached.
+  - Factories run only on first resolution, then results are cached.
   - Behavior is similar to ESM modules: loaded once, reused everywhere.

 ### Why only singletons?

-- This library is built around the semantics of ESM modules.
+- This library was created out of the need to test ESM modules in parallel while keeping their dependencies decoupled.
-  It provides a way to decouple modules while preserving the same "load once and reuse" behavior.
+  It provides a way to separate modules while still preserving the familiar “load once and reuse” behavior.
 - Simplifies reasoning: no hidden object lifetimes, no surprise instantiations.
 - Ideal for **parallel testing**: immutable containers mean you can build fresh isolated containers per test.
 - Keeps runtime lean: no scope tracking, no context objects, no lifecycle hooks.